GDKO/gdk_scripts/README.md

 gdk_scripts
 =====

-A collection of useful bioinformatic scripts
+A collection of useful scripts for bioinformatics